LifnaJos/Data_Structures-Theory-Lab-NADPC32/Data Structures Lab Instructions.md

 | | b.
 Heap Sort |  -"- |
 | | c.
 Bucket Sort |  -"- |

-## Instructions for Experiments
-### Experiment  - 1 : To implement Stack using Array

-Theory :
-- What is a Stack?
-- What are the operations performed on Stack?
-- List 5 Applications of Stack
-- Write the algorithm for Push and Pop operations on Stack

-Program :
-- Print out of complete program

-Output :
-- Attach Output considering underflow and overflow conditions.
-- Also display the status of Stack after each operation performed on the Stack.

-Conclusion :
-- Understood the concept of Stacks
-- Implemented the operations of Stack using Array.

-### Experiment  - 2 : Applications of Stacks

-Theory :
-- algorithm for Checking the Paranthesis in the given Input Expression
-- Algorithm to convert Infix to Postfix Expression
-- Algorithm to evaluate Postfix Expression

-Program :
-- Print out of complete program for all the 3 Applications of Stacks

-Output :
-- Attach Output for valid expression and invalid expressions
-- Also, solve 3 input expressions for each Application as given in the [Stack Applications Excelsheet](https://docs.google.com/spreadsheets/d/14IGNTzZjrYl8dy9UEd3wlLPOO3EA-_8_aZBgB-TEgOk/edit?usp=sharing)

-Conclusion :
-- Understood the Applications of Stacks - Paranthesis Checking, Infix to Postfix and Postfix Evaluation
-- Imnplemented the above applications using Arrays

-### Experiment  - 3 : To implement Queue using Array

-Theory :
-- What is a Queue?
-- What are the operations performed on Queue?
-- List 5 Applications of Queue
-- Write the algorithm for Enqueue and Dequeue operations on Queue

-Program :
-- Print out of complete program

-Output :
-- Attach Output considering underflow and overflow conditions.
-- Also display the status of Queue after each operation performed on the Queue.

-Conclusion :
-- Understood the concept of Queues
-- Implemented the operations of Queue using Array.

 ## References
 1. www.leetcode.com
 2. www.hackerrank.com